sverkoye/meta-dac-sdk/README.md

 	# Also libglvnd is used to provide egl/gles/mesa
 	# To use mesa provider instead and not remove the gfx libraries:
 	#echo 'DISTRO_FEATURES_remove = "cleanup_gfx"' >> conf/local.conf
-# End of [One time SDK Build environment setup on HOST]
+ 	# end of [One time SDK Build environment setup on HOST]
+# Building your DAC application container image
 	#Above steps you only need to do the first time you setup the SDK.
 For subsequent uses, you only need to run the following command to configure the build environment:
  	# cd build
 	# . ./oe-init-build-env